justintaft/yubikey-gpg-piv-provision/README.md

 Easily provision a new yubikey for PIV and GPG use.

 *WARNING!
 USE PROJECT AT YOUR OWN RISK!
-Running the VM will reset the inserted Yubikey's GPG application, including pins, public keys, and private keys sotred on the YUBIKEY.*
+Running the VM will reset the inserted Yubikey's GPG and PIV application, including pins, public keys, and private keys stored on the YUBIKEY.*